Everyone Experiences Stress and Anxiety

 Why can’t I just get rid of my anxiety?

 Anxiety is as vital to our survival as hunger and thirst.
 Without our “fight or flight” response we would not be as aware of possible threats to our safety.
-We also might not take care oF ourselves or prepare adequately for the future.
+We also might not take care of ourselves or prepare adequately for the future.
 When our body’s “fight or flight” alarm is triggered, a domino effect of chemical changes and messages are sent to various parts of the brain and body, producing these symptoms.
-This process is programmed to last only
+This process is programmed to last only about 10 minutes, unless it is triggered again.

 Why Does My Body Do This?